 I hate Atos and their PIP assessment, or more accurately, who doesn’t hate Atos and their assessments?
 Ever since Atos and their assessments were introduced, they’ve been drowning in complaints and deaths of applicants.
-Yet, somehow they keep having their contracts renewed to carry on they’re unfit for purpose assessments.
+Yet, somehow, they keep having their contracts renewed to carry on their unfit-for-purpose assessments.

 This wasn’t the article I was originally planning to write.
 I was planning to write an article about my insane amount of appointment cancellations and reschedules recently.
 But when I got to my Atos appointments that were rescheduled, I was reminded of how that’s just the tip of the iceberg with their behaviours.
 Thus, this article was born.

 I’ve had a few run-ins with Atos over the years.
 The most recent run-in resulted in my assessment for Personal Independence Payment (PIP) being rescheduled one and a half hours before the assessment was to start.
 They caught me just as I was about to get on the train to the assessment centre.
 I was also lucky enough to reach my partner before they got on the tube to tell them the appointment had been rescheduled to another day (my partner was taking time off work in order to come to the appointment with me).

 Then, just to further wind me up, on the day of the rescheduled appointment, which my partner couldn’t make, they call me to make sure I’m attending at the stated time.
 Which I confirm.
 Then, again, as I’m leaving the house to catch the train, they call me to reschedule the appointment to an hour and a half later.
 Now I’m sitting at home wondering if they’re going to reschedule the assessment to another day instead: expecting them to call back to do so.